-It looks like the new Nokia Android smartphones from HMD Global are becoming popular, according to a recent report Nokia sold more smartphones that HTC, Sony, Google, OnePlus and more companies in the fourth quarter of 2017.
+It looks like the new Nokia Android smartphones from HMD Global are becoming increasingly popular.
+According to a recent report, Nokia sold more smartphones than HTC, Sony, Google, OnePlus, and several other companies in the fourth quarter of 2017.

-The news comes from analyst Neil Shah at Counterproint who has revealed that Nokia sold a total of 4.4 million smartphones in quarter four of 2017.
+The news comes from analyst Neil Shah at Counterpoint, who has revealed that Nokia sold a total of 4.4 million smartphones in the fourth quarter of 2017.
+This is a significant achievement for the brand, which has been working hard to regain its former glory in the highly competitive smartphone market.

-This means that it sold more handsets individually than the following companies:
+This impressive sales figure means that Nokia sold more handsets individually than the following companies:

 - HTC